datacamp/RDocumentation/cran-comments.md

 Additional comments:
 - This release fixes an important bug that made the package unusable for Windows users and users in RStudio Server.

+## Additional comments

+It was broken on r-devel on previous submission, fixed now.

 ## Downstream dependencies

 There are no downstream dependencies for this package.